onflow/freshmint/docs/nodejs.md

 Freshmint will automatically create the allowlist if it does not exist.
 You can execute this transaction again to add more addresses to the list.

-The example blow creates an allowlist with name `early-access-users` and adds accounts 0x0ae53cb6e3f42a79 and 0xf8d6e0586b0a20c7, both of which will be allowed to claim 3 NFTs.
+This example creates an allowlist with name `early-access-users` and adds accounts 0x0ae53cb6e3f42a79 and 0xf8d6e0586b0a20c7, both of which will be allowed to claim 3 NFTs.